hruzgar/ukey-downloader/README.md

 You don't need to install any python package.
 You don't even need python.
 Just a working Windows machine will get you going!

 ## 🐍 Used Python libraries
-- selenium
+- selenium (simulates a browser)
-- selenium-wire
+- selenium-wire (gets cookies for current session)
-- pyinstaller (to create a .exe file)
+- pyinstaller (to create the .exe file which includes python and all the packages)

 ## 🤝🏻 Contributing
 Contributions are welcome and will be much appreciated.
 If you know some python you could watch some videos about the Selenium-Framework and help improving the project.
 Thank you!